Towards a more sustainable soy cultivation

 We offset 33,100 tonnes of soy per year

-In Belgium, we’re experimenting with cultivating local soy.
+In Belgium, several farmers are experimenting with growing local soy.
+As Colruyt Group, we too are participating in a research project.
 The first trial harvests are intended for human consumption, and in the longer term we’re looking at using it in cattle fodder.
 In the meantime, our suppliers and mixed feed manufacturers are using soy, which mainly comes from South America.
 Producers there who meet extra sustainability criteria get certification from the RTRS (Round Table on Responsible Soy), and an independent audit bureau carries out checks.

 A project with Brazilian farmers